Controlled Burn Hot Sauce

 Barbecue sauce recipes abound on this site, a Bloody Mary recipe is in the works, so here's your hot sauce.
 I call it "Controlled Burn Hot Sauce" because it has a serious kick, but it also has strong pepper flavor, it is very complex, and it works well as an ingredient in barbecue sauces or other dishes.
 Use it in chili recipes.
 Drizzle it on eggs, clams and oysters, burgers, fajitas, burritos, pizza, hot dogs, burgers, in baked beans, or anything Cajun or Creole, and a lot of Chinese and Mexican dishes.
 Mix it 1:1 with fresh chopped tomato and a little cilantro for a killer salsa.
 Mix it 1:1 with catsup to make a killer shrimp cocktail sauce.
 Add Worcestershire, soy, oil, and honey for a smokin' wing sauce.
 As you can see, it is chunky, but it can easily be run through a strainer to make a pucketa pucketa sauce.
 You get the picture.
 It is a building block.

 For another great source of heat, check my recipe for Harissa Hot Pepper Paste.
 It is easy to make and I use it on more and more foods all the time.
-For more info about hot stuff, read my article on the Zen of Chiles.
+For more info about hot stuff, read my article on the Science of Chiles.
 For more hot sauce recipes and ideas, check out the website Pepperfool.